Tintern – Cistercian Abbey

 Architecture

 The abbey was founded in the Wye River Valley, which steep and wooded slopes hid it and made it invisible from a distance.
-This was also in accordance with the criteria of the order rule, demanding the construction of the convent in inaccessible areas away from human settlements.
+This was also in accordance with the criteria of the order rule, demanding the construction of the abbey in inaccessible areas away from human settlements.
 The entire monastery complex covered 27 acres of land, protected by a wall about 3 meters high.
 There is no certainty whether it surrounded the monastery around the whole perimeter, especially on the eastern side, where steep slopes fell towards meadows and the banks of the river.
 The entrance was provided by at least two gates: one on the south-west side, in the place where the land routes crossed, the other on the north side, overlooking the river and the ferry.
 In 1536 it was mentioned in sources so-called The Great Gate, probably located in the southern gatehouse with a vaulted passage, later transformed into the chapel of St. Anne.
 After crossing the southern gate, the road led north-west towards the economic buildings of the monastery (barns, stables, granaries, etc.) and to the north-east, where the church and the most important abbey buildings were located.
 As access to this part was restricted, in the north-west, apart from the economic buildings, there was also a guest house, a two-aisle building with a central hearth inside.
 In addition, on the west, outside the perimeter of the wall, a water mill was located at the mouth of the Angidy brook to the River Wye.

 The original church from the 12th century was erected on the Latin cross plan with a small four-sided chancel and a narrow nave, measuring about 52 meters.
 On the north and south side there were wide transverse aisles (transept), each with two small chapels on the east side.
 This church was relatively modest, built in Romanesque style, illuminated by small windows with upper semicircular arches.
 As the eastern part of the church had thicker walls, its interior was probably crowned with a barrel vault, both in the presbytery and in the transept.
 The nave had only a flat timber ceiling, and its roof was higher than the roof of the chancel.
 The eastern range of a 8.5 meters width bordered the northern transept.
 In the ground floor, next to the church, it housed a chapter house, and in the northern part there was a brothers’ day room and a separate warming room.
 The whole top was occupied by a bedroom – a dormitory.
 At the beginning of the thirteenth century, this range was extended 12 meters north, enlarging the dormitory and connecting it with the latrine block.
 The chapter house was also enlarged to the east.
 In the northern wing, parallel to the nave of the church, there was a refectory, a place for monks to eat.
 From the west, the inner courtyard closed the third wing housing the rooms of lay brothers.